zettsu-t/sudokusse/sudokusse.md

 ```

 When the second argument is "0" or "c++" or omitted, SudokuSSE solves
-sudoku puzzles without SSE/AVX instructions.
+Sudoku puzzles without SSE/AVX instructions.
 Set "1" or "sse" to the
 second argument and SudokuSSE uses SSE/AVX instructions.

 ```bash